VirtualOilCake/Shinamai/README.md

 "Aaah...Ahhhh..."

-Xiaohua notice something is weird about her sound.
+Xiaohua notice something weird about her sound.

 "Mmnn, is it a cold...?
 Y'know my body does feel duller than usual..."
 Xiaohua talks to herself.